Cheesy, comforting, delicious parsnip gratin makes for a great side dish to share with others.

 - 2 teaspoons olive oil

-- 1 tablespoon brown rice flour or all-purpose flour
+- 2 tablespoons brown rice flour or gluten-free all-purpose flour

 - ¼ teaspoon ground nutmeg